SaturnX-Dev/Beat-Scrobble/docs/src/content/docs/guides/editing.md

 ![a menu with an option to link an image, or click on a suggested album cover](../../../assets/replace_image.png)

 Opening the Replace Image menu, we can either provide a link to the image we want to use, or, in this case, we can see a suggested image is provided.
 The image suggestions are provided by
 Cover Art Archive, and only work for albums that have an associated MusicBrainz ID.
-Koito gets these IDs from your scrobbler, if its provides them.
+Beat Scrobble gets these IDs from your scrobbler, if its provides them.
 If not, you can always use a local image or provide a link.

 #### Merging Items

-Koito allows you to merge two items, which means that all of that item's children (for artists: albums, tracks and listens; for albums: tracks and listens; etc.) will be assigned to a different item, and the old item will be removed.
+Beat Scrobble allows you to merge two items, which means that all of that item's children (for artists: albums, tracks and listens; for albums: tracks and listens; etc.) will be assigned to a different item, and the old item will be removed.

 For this example, we will use the incredible track [Tsumugu](https://www.youtube.com/watch?v=NDwqZIXOvKw) by the Japanese artist とた (Tota).
 Here we can see there two versions of the track,